NVIDIA/nvindex-cloud/doc/eks.md

 instructions on how to load a sample dataset.
 The idea is simple: set up a EKS cluster (or use and existing one) and install the NVIDIA IndeX via the helm chart.

+***Disclaimer: this container is a paid software solution.
+If you run the the steps below you will incur costs beyond the AWS infrastructure.
+Please consult the [product page](http://aws.amazon.com/marketplace/pp/prodview-jungamkavzpw2) for more information related to costs.***

 ## Provisioning a EKS cluster

 To run the NVIDIA IndeX container, an EKS cluster with NVIDIA GPU nodes is required.
 The simplest way to